symfony/symfony-docs/contributing/code/standards.rst

 * The DI alias of the bundle is the first group (e.g. ``fos_user``);

-* Use lowercase letters for service and parameter names;
+* Use lowercase letters for service and parameter names (only one exception - %env(VARIABLE_NAME)% syntax in parameters);

 * A group name uses the underscore notation.